-Asking questions will help you to structure the creative process giving you a starting point an end point and how to get between the two.
+Asking questions will help you to structure the creative process.
 When you understand the fundamentals of the project, it can be easier to come up with the creative ideas for it.

 Part of your research may be to look to music videos, music itself, TV or film to help you.
 This can inspire you to create anything from room design to holiday destinations.

-For some projects there may be only one solution, however, in most cases, it is always a good idea to come up with two or three concepts, giving you plenty of choice, and different options to work with if your preferred idea isn’t suitable for whatever reason.
+For some projects there may be only one solution.
+However, in most cases, it is always a good idea to come up with two or three concepts,.
+This will give you plenty of choice and different options to work with if your preferred idea isn’t suitable for whatever reason.

 Push your boundaries

 Sometimes you can be inspired by stepping outside of your comfort zone.
-Try new games, activities, sports, experiences, read more, listen to music etc., get more involved, chat to diverse groups of people.
-When you’re lacking ideas, getting out and about, even for a gentle walk, can help to open up your mind and therefore your ideas.
+Trying new games, activities, experiences, reading more, getting more involved, chatting to diverse groups of people can really help you to be inspired.
+When you’re lacking ideas, even a gentle walk can help to open up your mind and therefore ideas.

 With ideas you find and like, print them out and create a mood board.
-Printing and arranging visuals in this way helps you to create a more tangible picture of what you like and what you want your project to look like.
+Printing and arranging ideas in this way helps you to create a tangible vision of what the end goal can be.
 If you find words more inspirational, a mind map of your ideas can be just as effective.
 If the ideas don’t flow automatically or your unable to make concrete ideas immediately, pin it up on the wall/noticeboard so you can see it constantly and illicit inspiration from it.